 We reserve the right to require you to submit to a sample test at any time under the circumstances set out below.
-Sample tests will include, breath for alcohol and saliva tests for drugs.
-A failure to adhere to this requirement will be considered a wilful refusal to follow a managerial instruction and adverse inferences may be drawn on your state of intoxication.
+Sample tests will include breath for alcohol and fingerprint or saliva tests for drugs.
+A failure to adhere to this requirement will be considered a wilful refusal to follow a reasonable managerial instruction and adverse inferences may be drawn on your state of intoxication.

-All tests will be conducted by an external provider nominated by the Company, who are trained and certified in chain of custody sample testing.
+All tests will be conducted by an external provider nominated by the Company, who is trained and certified in chain of custody sample testing.
 The processes followed are shown in Appendix 5-Alcohol testing procedure and Appendix 6- Drug testing procedure.

 The appointed provider will test the sample which may include the use of a disposable drug testing kit.
-If the sample proves to be negative then the procedure will be terminated, the sample disposed of and the result recorded as being negative.
-If the sample proves to be positive then a further sample may be collected which will undergo further analysis by the Company approved laboratory.
+If the sample proves to be negative (i.e. clear) then the procedure will be terminated, the sample disposed of and the result recorded as being negative.
+If the sample proves to be positive (i.e. substance detected) then a further sample may be collected which will undergo further analysis by the Company approved laboratory.